-On-premises backup is a type of hardware or software that stores your data locally onsite or offsite without the involvement of third parties.
+On-premises backup (or local backup) is a type of hardware or software that stores your data locally onsite or offsite without the involvement of third parties.
 It is physical storage your company owns.
 Some time ago it was disks and tapes; now it’s hard drives and servers.

 You can compare going to on-premises with buying an apartment without any previous repair: you have full freedom to create whatever you want with it, on your terms.
 But you have to pay a high price for such independently-managed software.